Awarded Visual Arts Fellowship, 2019 Exhibition At CMoA

 "The Greater Columbus Arts Council and The Columbus Museum of Art encourage and support creativity and cultural development in the Columbus area.
 The Visual Arts Fellowship continues a partnership between the Arts Council and the Columbus Museum of Art that recognizes outstanding visual art practices within the community."

 The Visual Arts Fellowship is a very distinguished award and I’m exceedingly grateful to be selected.
-I’d like to offer my most sincere gratitude to the Council, the CMoA, Jacob Proctor, and Matthew Thompson for choosing my work out of the many others.
+I’d like to offer my most sincere gratitude to the Council, the CMoA, Lucy Mensah, Jacob Proctor, and Matthew Thompson for choosing my work out of the many others.
 Numerous family members, friends, professional partnerships, and art-enthusiasts have helped paved the way for any achievement that passes my way.
 You all have been a part of my journey and I find your love and encouragement a wealth beyond any others.

 I am humbled by your support.
 Thank you!